 Field

-Much of what we do next summer, is repeated from what was done in 2020 and 2022, however we will add a second method to our soil seed bank analysis to provide a more robust estimate of the seed bank and make it more comparable to the current vegetation structure and to speculate on the future composition of Round Bald as a result of mowing management.
+Much of what we do next summer, will be repeated from what was done in 2020 and 2022, however we will add a second method to our soil seed bank analysis to provide a more robust estimate of the seed bank and make it more comparable to the current vegetation structure and to speculate on the future composition of Round Bald as a result of mowing management.
 In 2022 soil emergence was utilized for the sake of time, we plan to add modified soil extraction methods from Price et al. (2010), Abella et al. (2013), and Chiquoine and Abella (2018).
 These authors identify that both methods can provide insight into the vegetation community, but a combination of the two provides a more robust estimate of the state of the bald.

 PROPOSED BUDGET